hariharan-devarajan/guix-treehouse/README.md

     environment;
   * on the [channels
     mechanism](https://www.gnu.org/software/guix/manual/en/html_node/Channels.html),
-    which allows you to pull in `guix-hpc` packages in addition to those provided by Guix;
+    which allows you to pull in `guix-treehouse` packages in addition to those provided by Guix;
   * on
     [the `GUIX_PACKAGE_PATH` environment variable](https://www.gnu.org/software/guix/manual/html_node/Package-Modules.html#index-GUIX_005fPACKAGE_005fPATH),